mafifafm/pxt-microbit/docs/test/courses/csintro/binary/activity.md

 ## Code button A display

-Now, let's display this value on the micro:bit.
+Now, let's display this value on the Ragga.

 * From the Basic Toolbox drawer, drag a 'show string' block onto the Workspace, and drop it after the 'set binary' block in the 'on button A pressed' block.
 * From the Variables Toolbox drawer, drag a 'binary' variable value block onto the Workspace and drop it into the 'show string' block replacing the default value of "Hello!"